dnmiller/dnmiller.github.com/index.md

 The dynamic thermal response of integrated circuits is typically represented as a system of lumped time constants, and changes in these time constants imply attachment defects in the circuit.
-The standard way of detecting changes in time constants in ICs is to deconvolve the thermal step response and compare the "spectra" of two responses.
+The standard way of detecting changes in time constants in ICs is to deconvolve the measured thermal step response and compare the "spectra" of two responses.

 Working with Vektrex in San Diego, we developed a novel step-based-realization (SBR) method to identify the time-constants of the